Spanish coup of July 1936: La Coruña (8th Division)

 The district commander, Enrique Salcedo Molinuevo, was not aware of the conspiracy.
 The chief of staff, Luis Tovar Figueras, maintained sporadic and loose contacts with UME, but he neither took part in the conspiracy nor took any action against it.
 Key among the plotters was Fermín Gutiérrez Soto, a high-ranking member of the divisional staff.
 On 18 and 19 July the conspiracy network remained relatively disorganised, and no resolute action had been taken.
 Suspicious of his staff, in the early hours of 20 July Salcedo ordered the detention of both Tovar and Gutiérrez.
-It was the rapid counteraction of Gutiérrez and coronel Martin Alonso that produced the detention of Salcedo, who was later tried and executed.
+It was the rapid counteraction of Gutiérrez and Colonel Martín Alonso that produced the detention of Salcedo, who was later tried and executed.
 Tovar adhered to the coup.
-Given the sketchy insurgency scheme in La Coruña, Mola's plan did not envision any specific individual as local commander following the coup, a role that was temporarily assumed by Enrique Cánovas Lacruz, who had refused to take the rebel command a few times before he eventually accepted it.
+Given the sketchy insurgency scheme in La Coruña, Mola's plan did not envision any specific individual as local commander following the coup, a role that was temporarily assumed by Enrique Cánovas Lacruz, who had refused to take rebel command a few times before he eventually accepted it.

 Aftermath

+The government's response to the uprising was rapid but disjointed.
+Prime Minister Santiago Casares Quiroga refused to arm workers' organisations and resigned on 18 July.
+A short-lived government under Diego Martínez Barrio failed to reach a compromise with the rebels.
+It was replaced by a government headed by José Giral, which dissolved rebellious military units and distributed arms to workers' organisations.
+That decision helped defeat the coup in several major cities, but it also accelerated the breakdown of state authority and the outbreak of social revolution in parts of Republican Spain.

 Despite the ruthlessness and determination of the supporters of the coup, the rebels failed to take any major cities, with the critical exception of Seville, which provided a landing point for Franco's African troops.
 The conservative and Catholic areas of Old Castile and León fell quickly, and in Pamplona, the uprising was celebrated as if it were a festival.
 The government retained control of Málaga, Jaén and Almería.
-Cadiz was taken for the rebels with the help of the first troops from the Army of Africa.
+Cádiz was taken for the rebels with the help of the first troops from the Army of Africa.
 In Madrid, the rebels were hemmed into the Montaña barracks.
 The barracks fell the next day with much bloodshed.
-Republican leader Santiago Casares Quiroga was replaced by José Giral, who ordered the distribution of weapons among the civilian population.
-This facilitated the defeat of the army insurrection in the main industrial centres, including Madrid, Barcelona, Valencia and the other main cities in the Mediterranean area, but it allowed the anarchists to arm themselves and take control of Barcelona and large swathes of Aragon and Catalonia.
+The distribution of arms among the civilian population facilitated the defeat of the army insurrection in the main industrial centres, including Madrid, Barcelona, Valencia and the other main cities in the Mediterranean area, but it also allowed the anarchists to arm themselves and take control of Barcelona and large swathes of Aragon and Catalonia.
 In Barcelona, the official government lost control of security, essential services and welfare.
 However, the anarchists held back from demanding too much political power, which could have had even more severe consequences.
 General Goded surrendered in Barcelona and was later condemned to death, although he had broadcast a message explaining his captivity over the radio, at the request of the authorities.